 Difference: Sending Numbers

-You can send an SMS message from any type of number:
+You can send an SMS and MMS messages from any type of number:

 - Short/vanity codes